sgpx/notes/knr-c/README.md

+# pass by value

+function parameters are passed by value by default

+changes made to the parameter inside the function will not affect the original variable passed as an argument

 # pointer address increment

 When a pointer is incremented, it actually increments by the number equal to the size of the data type for which it is a pointer.